 Cherry MX Blue / White

 The Cherry MX Blue and White are popular clicky switches from the brand.
+And no, it is not a leather jacket for men.
 The click jacket design makes them produce a clicking sound during the downward pressing.
 Except for the lack of click bar design, you would find the Cherry MX Blue and White switches one of the excellent set of the best clicky switches ever.

 The 100 million keypress rating is one of the factors that has made the Cherry MX switches something you would consider extremely powerful and highly durable.
 In any case, if you are someone who types a lot, the Cherry MX White would be a better choice.